Great Basin Wildrye

 - Salt and pepper to taste

-- 1. In a skillet, heat olive oil over medium heat and fry the eggs to your liking.
+- 1. In a skillet, heat olive oil over medium heat.
+Crack the eggs into the skillet and poach them to your liking.

-- 2. In a bowl, layer the cooked Great Basin Wildrye, topped with the fried eggs and sliced avocado.
+- 2. In a bowl, layer the cooked Great Basin Wildrye and top with sliced avocado.

 Great Basin Wildrye Veggie Burgers

-Delicious and filling veggie burgers made with Great Basin Wildrye, black beans, and spices, perfect for grilling.
+Delicious and nutritious veggie burgers made with Great Basin Wildrye, black beans, and spices, perfect for grilling.

 - 1 cup cooked Great Basin Wildrye